-It is important to keep in mind that by filling a DWC claim form, you are merely filing a claim for benefits—temporary disability, permanent disability and medical treatment.
-You are not suing your employer.
+It is important to keep in mind that by filling a DWC claim form, you are merely filing a claim for benefits; you are not suing your employer.
 Workers' compensation is a no-fault system in which benefits are paid for injuries on the job regardless of fault.

 You can obtain a copy of the California DWC 1 claim form here.